Pinecone

 }

 Notice the dashed field names are enclosed in double quotes.
 Also, Qarbine data retrieval tools have a default LIMIT which can be overridden.
-IN this case by specifying topK.
+In this case by specifying topK.

 Here is an example that uses SQL to generate the native Pinecone query which then performs post processing to sort the results by title.